bojohnson5/cliq/README.md

 - CAEN FELib
 - CAEN Dig2

+You will also need to install the [hdf5](https://github.com/HDFGroup/hdf5) library somewhere on your system along with the [hdf5-blosc](https://github.com/Blosc/hdf5-blosc) filter which is used for compression.

 Modify the first `println!` statement in the `build.rs` file to point to the correct directory where those libraries are installed.